The pope’s safeguarding commission released its long-awaited first annual report Tuesday on the Catholic Church’s efforts to combat abuse worldwide.

 What’s the context?

-A year ago, the Vatican announced that Pope Francis had requested the opening of the Rupnik case after the PCPM identified “serious problems” in the handling of the accusations against the Slovenian mosaic artist.
+A year ago, the Vatican announced that Pope Francis had requested the opening of the Rupnik case after the PCPM identified “serious problems” in the handling of accusations against the Slovenian mosaic artist.

 The Vatican has given no update since October 2023 on the case, which is assumed to be ongoing.
 Perhaps this lack of closure explains why Rupnik is not mentioned in the report.
-The PCPM may also be following its general practice of not addressing individual cases, focusing instead on the underlying principles in the battle against abuse.
+The PCPM may also be following its general practice of not addressing individual cases, focusing instead on underlying principles in the battle against abuse.